bry/bry/README.md

     - Organizers struggle to create evenly matched games
     - Personal improvement is difficult to see
     - Badminton groups have no reliable history
     - Without weekly consistent activity, aging gradually takes away muscle mass and bone density, raising the risk of muscle atrophy, osteoporosis, and lost mobility in older ages.
-Sportsara helps players build weekly badminton habits that support lifelong strength, healthier bones, and preserve mobility independence
-    - The rise of the computer, internet, social media and now AI partially contribute to human in person to person connection scarcity
     - Talented doubles players lack an easy way to showcase their experience, build credibility, and find coaching opportunities in the sport they love
     - Level of play in doubles badminton at all ages is traditionally subjective and inaccurate when assessing talent (not results oriented)